 You’ve chosen your brand and worked hard to develop expertise in your desired practice areas.
 Now you need to let people know what you do and how well you do it.

-Your law firm digital marketing goals should include a variety of blogs, announcements, and highlights of your successes, including discussions of legal developments and news as well as common questions that arise in your desired practice areas.
+A resources, news, or blog page is also a valuable tool to attract potential clients to your website and provide them with useful information.
+Posts to these pages can include a variety of blogs, announcements, and highlights of your successes, including discussions of legal developments and news as well as common questions that arise in your desired practice areas.